NTU-21Fall-Internet-Programming-6206/Prof-Course-Rating-System/docs/Report.md

 ![](./Report_image/whole_architecture.png)

 The above diagram show our project whole architecture.
 Our project **does not** integrate the frontend (web page code) into the servlet project.
-Instead, we divide the frontend and backend clearly, and use RESTful API to connect the frontend and the backend.
+Instead, we separate the frontend and backend clearly, and use RESTful API to connect the frontend and the backend.
 This mechanism is popular in current internet companies.

 We confirm the RESTful API URL in our API document.
 Then we use servlet to implement the RESTful APIs, strictly based on API document.
 And we write the API URLs into our frontend project to make the frontend able to use such APIs.
 Details are introduced below.